FrodeMog/Uge5/README.md

     ```

 4. Run the tests

-make sure you're in /code/
+make sure you're in directory with the tests: /code/
     ```
     python -m unittest newTest.py
     ```